Where the Money Goes

 Torkelson Family Endowed Chair, Fred Hutch

-With support from Obliteride and other donors, Dr. Swisher is discovering the genetic risk factors of gynecologic cancers; using precision oncology approaches to provide unique treatments for each patient and cancer; and saving lives.
+With support from Obliteride and other donors, Dr. Swisher is discovering genetic risk factors for gynecologic cancers and using precision oncology approaches to provide unique treatments for each patient and each cancer, saving lives.
 For example, she and her colleagues identified the connection between hereditary ovarian cancer and gene mutations beyond BRCA1&2, unlocking critical screening for people at high risk.
 “I love the fact that I can do research that improves our understanding of the diseases I treat and then translate those discoveries into benefits for patients on a day-to-day basis,” says Dr. Swisher.

 Science Education Partnership at Fred Hutch.